 - 15.6.5 With classical authors whose surname contains a prefix, such as de Saussure or von Humboldt, the first part of the name can be (and is often) omitted.
 But this is typically not possible with modern names (von Heusinger, not Heusinger). - 15.6.6 Regardless of the system employed in the source language, hyphens, apostrophes and diacritics, such as macrons, umlauts, accents or tildes, are ignored in alphabetical sorting.
 Thus, O'Reilly sits between Oppenheimer and Ōsugi, not before Oates (Microsoft Word sorts an apostrophe before a).
 Similarly, Özdemir sits between Owens and Papadopoulos, not after Zisk (some languages alphabetize Ä, Ö, Ü after Z). - 15.6.7 Titles and honorifics, such as Chevalier, Dr., Father, Herzog, -ji, Justice, Lord, Major-General, Mullah, PhD, President, Rev., Rabbi, Ritter, Senator, Sir, etc., are suppressed, unless the person in question is being referred to in the main text (where suppression is optional).
-Thus, Emperor Hirohito or Hirohito when the person is being discussed in the main text, but Hirohito (1967) if citing the publication A review of the hydroids of the family Clathrozonidae with description of a new genus and species from Japan (the Japanese imperial family have no surname).
+Thus, Emperor Hirohito or Hirohito when the person is being discussed in the main text, but Hirohito (1967) if citing the publication A review of the hydroids of the family Clathrozonidae with description of a new genus and species from Japan (the Japanese imperial family has no surname). - 15.7 Miscellaneous - 15.7.1 If a publisher is associated with several cities, only the first is given: Berlin: De Gruyter Mouton or Amsterdam: Benjamins. - 15.7.2 Titles of works and journals written in a language other than English are accompanied by a translation, written in non-italics and surrounded by square brackets.
+If the book or article has an English title created by the author, use this as the translation; if the journal has an official English title, use this as the translation.
+If not, use your own translation.

-15.7 Miscellaneous

-- 15.7.1 If a publisher is associated with several cities, only the first is given: Berlin: De Gruyter Mouton or Amsterdam: Benjamins. - 15.7.2 Titles of works written in a language other than English are accompanied by a translation, written in non-italics and surrounded by square brackets: